shaunsmith/functionslab/0-Setup.md

 2. User Id/Password--to enable you to log into the OCI Console and to deploy functions
 3. Tenancy Name--that you will use to log into the OCI account.
-4. Auth Token--used as your password when logging into OCIR
-5. IP Address--of your hosted development environment machine
+4. IP Address--of your hosted development environment machine
-6. VNC Password--to allow you to log into your hosted development machine
+5. VNC Password--to allow you to log into your hosted development machine
-7. URL of the preview release of the OCI SDK which includes Functions support.

 > As you make your way through this lab, look out for this icon.
 ![user input](images/userinput.png) Whenever you see it, it's time for you to